S3ler/CMqttSnForwarder/README.md

 * default configuration (on error)
 * enable es32 compatibility

-TODO morgen: screen output, logger in forwarder refactoren
+ morgen: screen output, logger in forwarder refactoren

-ToDo Parser: message logging, message generating, check message parsing ToDo Forwarder: Same Broadcast Address and Port in Gateway and Client Network ToDo ClientPublish: Read lines from file and publish (including some delay) ToDo ClientSub: Load config from file and Read Linkes from file for subscribe
+ Parser: message logging, message generating, check message parsing
+ Forwarder: Same Broadcast Address and Port in Gateway and Client Network
+ ClientPublish: Read lines from file and publish (including some delay)
+ ClientSub: Load config from file and Read Linkes from file for subscribe
-// TODO enable GW MQTT-SN message header check?
+//  enable GW MQTT-SN message header check?

 // https://stackoverflow.com/questions/6688909/c-program-to-get-the-values-of-ip-header-fields-from-linux-ip-stack/6689064#6689064

-// TODO: how to fix the problem that we cannot find out own IP-Address of bind interface when using IN_ADDR_ANY
+// : how to fix the problem that we cannot find out own IP-Address of bind interface when using IN_ADDR_ANY
 // this leads to the problem that we cannot filter out own send message to multicast
 // and then we forward our own multicast messages in the client network to the gateway and vice versa

 // TODO mention: easily adeptable for other platforms like RTOS
 //  encapsulatedMessage->crtl = 0;
-//  TODO receive and send broadcasting
+//   receive and send broadcasting
 // for more information see Encapsulated message in MQTT-SN spec

-// TODO logging für restiliche mqtt-sn- message
-// TODO error parsing
 -cL redis://localhost:6379 -gL redis://localhost:6379 -gnp ./plugins/libhiredis_plugin.so -cnp ./plugins/libhiredis_plugin.so --debug
 --debug -gP tcp -cP tcp -cA 127.0.0.1 -gA 127.0.0.1
-  // TODO: printf("                        [-c config_file]\n");
-  // TODO  printf(" --json : produce json valid log message
-  // TODO: printf(" -c : specify the forwarder config file.\n");

 plugin for logging
 code coverage reports